The downside to waterslides? The effort usually always exceeds the reward, at least where time’s concerned.

 You climb dozens of steps to reach the slide’s entry point, huffing and puffing your way to the top, only to find yourself floundering about in the exit pool mere seconds later.

-This won’t be the case with a new waterslide being built in Malaysia right now.
+This won’t be the case with a new waterslide that’s just opened in Malaysia.

-But unlike the New Jersey version, which is inflatable, ESCAPE’s new slide is made of fiber-reinforced polymer and will be a permanent structure attached to steel poles.
+Unlike the New Jersey version, which is inflatable, ESCAPE’s new slide is made of fiber-reinforced polymer and is a permanent structure attached to steel poles.

 “Breaking the world record was never our intention,” said Sim Choo Kheng, CEO of ESCAPE operator Sim Leisure Group, in a statement.
 “I’m always baffled by how rides are made so short and quick.
 I wanted to build rides that last a good few minutes.”

-Once open, the slide will offer a four-minute ride that snakes its way down a 70-meter slope, passing through jungle scenery.
+The slide offers a four-minute ride that meanders its way down a 70-meter slope, passing through jungle scenery.